ipfs/specs/src/http-gateways/web-redirects-file.md

 ### Comments

-Any line beginning with `#` will be treated as a comment and ignored at evaluation time.
+Any line beginning with `#` MUST be treated as a comment and ignored at evaluation time.

 For example: